dtbaum/screenrecorder/README.md

 # screenrecorder
-Jenkins plugin which records screen per FFmpeg and saves mp4 video file as build artifact
+Jenkins plugin which records screen per FFmpeg and saves recorder mp4 video file as build artifact.
+The mp4 video is also accessible per link from the console output of the build.